kingdace/Smile_Suite/.document_real/SMILE-SUITE-DCaaS.md

 ---

-## ABSTRACT
+## ABSTRACT\*Dental clinics in the

-Dental clinics in the Philippines, particularly those outside major urban centers, face significant operational inefficiencies due to their reliance on manual processes for scheduling, record-keeping, inventory monitoring, and patient communication.
-This capstone project developed and implemented Smile Suite: Cloud-Based Dental Clinic as a Service, a comprehensive multi-tenant SaaS platform designed to modernize dental practice workflows through digital automation.
-The system's effectiveness was demonstrated through implementation and evaluation at Enhaynes Dental Clinic in Surigao, which served as the primary case study.

-Smile Suite was developed using Laravel 11 (PHP 8.2+) backend with MySQL database and React 18 frontend with Inertia.js, incorporating Tailwind CSS and shadcn/ui components.
-The system supports multiple user roles with role-based access control and complete data isolation between clinics.
-Key features include real-time appointment scheduling with conflict detection, centralized patient records with medical history tracking, inventory management with low-stock alerts, treatment planning with dental chart integration, financial management with payment processing, email notifications through Laravel Mail, and SMS notifications through Semaphore API for appointment confirmations, rescheduling, cancellations, and manual reminders.
-Additional capabilities include clinic registration workflow with admin approval, subscription management with 14-day trial periods, patient management with PSGC integration, and a public clinic directory with online booking.

-The project adopted the Rapid Application Development (RAD) methodology to ensure continuous stakeholder feedback and iterative improvements.
-The outcome was a functional, user-centered clinic management system that enhanced efficiency, reduced human error, and empowered dental practitioners with data-driven tools, serving as a scalable solution for dental clinics nationwide and aligning with the Department of Health's eHealth Strategic Framework (2023-2028).
+Philippines, especially in rural areas, continue to face inefficiencies from manual operations in scheduling, record-keeping, inventory, and patient communication.
+This capstone project developed Smile Suite: Cloud-Based Dental Clinic as a Service, a multi-tenant SaaS platform designed to modernize dental practice workflows through digital automation.
+Implemented and evaluated at Enhaynes Dental Clinic in Surigao, the system was built using Laravel 11 (PHP 8.2+) with a MySQL database and a React 18 frontend via Inertia.js, enhanced by Tailwind CSS and shadcn/ui.
+Smile Suite supports multiple user roles with role-based access control and complete data isolation per clinic.
+Core features include real-time appointment scheduling, centralized patient records, inventory tracking, treatment planning with dental charting, and financial management with payment processing.
+Automated notifications are handled via Laravel Mail and Semaphore API for SMS reminders.
+Additional modules cover clinic registration with admin approval, subscription management with 14-day trials, patient management with PSGC integration, and a public clinic directory with online booking.
+Developed through the Rapid Application Development (RAD) methodology, the system enhanced operational efficiency, reduced human error, and empowered practitioners with data-driven tools—aligning with the Department of Health’s eHealth Strategic Framework (2023–2028) as a scalable nationwide solution.\*

 ---